redorav/hlslpp/Readme.md

 ## Requirements

-The only required features are a C++ compiler supporting anonymous unions, and SSE4.1 or NEON depending on your target platform.
+The only required features are a C++ compiler supporting anonymous unions, and SSE or NEON depending on your target platform.
+If your target platform does not have SIMD support, it can also fall back to a scalar implementation.
 As a curiosity it also includes an Xbox 360 implementation.

-* Specific SSE4.1 intrinsics such as _mm_blend_ps and _mm_round_ps make the code faster and easier to develop.
-Since it's aimed at game developers and most modern consoles and computers support it there are no SSE2 implementations of these functions.
-In some cases SSE2 versions of functions, such as the dot product, can be faster than the SSE4 equivalent (_mm_dp_ps)

 ## How to use